boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

 ### Istio Ingress Gateway

-If you need to configure Bold BI with Istio then you can change the value as `istio` in your configuration like below.
+If you need to configure Bold BI with Istio then you can change the value as `istio` in your configuration like below:

 ```console
 loadBalancer: